-- The member must not be over 90-day delinquent on their account to be a member in good standing.
+- The member must not be over 90-days delinquent on their account to be a member in good standing.

-Each state will become a separate district to be recognized as a state delegation and Canada will be considered the equivalence of a state.
+Each state will be a separate district and will be recognized as a state delegation, Canada will be considered the equivalence of a single state.
 The number of delegates from that state will be determined by the number of members in good standing at the time the ballots for delegate election are mailed.
-The allocation of delegates per members is as follows.
-1-25 members in good standing =1 delegate.
-26-50 members in good standing = 2 delegates.
-51-75 members in good standing = 3 delegates.
+The allocation of delegates per members is as follows: 1-25 members =1 delegate.
+26-50 members = 2 delegates.
+51-75 members = 3 delegates.
 76-100 members in good standing = 4 delegates.
-101-125 members in good standing = 5 delegates.
-126-150 members in good standing = 6 delegates and so on according to number of members in good standing.
+101-125 members = 5 delegates.
+126-150 members = 6 delegates and so on according to the number of members in good standing.
 The allocation of delegates will increase by one delegate for each increment of 25 members in good standing above 151.
 Only those members in good standing within the state delegation will be considered to determine the number of delegates per state.

 Section 4: Voting Process at Annual Meeting

 Only delegates in attendance at the meeting are eligible to vote, there will be no proxy votes accepted.
 Delegates will vote by secret ballot.
-There will be one ballot with all the names of the candidates with space for added nominations from the floor.
+Each ballot will list the names of the candidate’s, blank lines will be available for nominations made from the floor.
 The ballot will be designed for its state delegation.
-Each delegate will vote for the number of seats needing filled on the board.
-If there are three seats needing filled, then the three candidates with the most votes will be elected to the board.
-The ballot will not be counted if the delegate votes for less than or more appropriate number of positions on the board.
-The votes for the state or district will be divided among the delegates attending and voting at the annual meeting that is turned in to the credentials committee.
-Each state or district will be allotted the total numbers of votes that determined the number of delegates that would be elected from that state or district providing at least one delegate is present to vote from that state.
+Each delegate will vote for the number of seats open for election.
+The ballot will not be counted if the delegate votes for less than or more than the number of open positions on the board.
+The votes for the state or district will be divided among the delegates in attendance at the election.
+Each state or district will be allotted one vote per member in good standing in that state as of August 1st, as listed on the Delegate ballot, providing at least one delegate is present to vote from that state.
 The credentials committee will count the votes on the ballots and the results will be kept confidential.
 In the case of a protest, the Executive Committee will review the ballots and have final authority of the election.

-A nominating committee appointed by the Executive committee of the ASA Board of Directors, consisting of five ASA members to search out qualified candidates to serve on the ASA Board of Directors for each open seat on the Board.
+A nominating committee appointed by the Executive committee of the ASA Board of Directors, consisting of five ASA members, will be tasked with searching out qualified candidates to serve on the ASA Board of Directors for each open seat on the Board.
 To achieve a broad representation of members, the nominating committee should seek, when possible, candidates from various regions of the country.
 If possible, the candidates should not be from the same geographic area.
-The term of the nominating committee will serve from annual meeting to annual meeting.
+The term of the nominating committee will be from annual meeting to annual meeting.
 A new nominating committee will be announced at each annual meeting.
-The nominating committee needs to find at least one candidate for each open Board position needing to be elected that year.
-Any member in good standing as of August 1 of each year wishing to run for the ASA Board of Directors may send their intent to run for the ASA Board of Directors to the nominating committee and the nominating committee must accept that person as a candidate.
-All candidates must be members in good standing and appointed at least 90 days prior to the annual meeting and must present a biography to be published in the Shorthorn Country by October 1.
-Candidates will be presented to the members by the nominating committee must be approved by membership at annual meeting.
-The President must ask for nominations from the floor prior to the election.
+Any member in good standing as of August 1 of each year wishing to run for the ASA Board of Directors may send their intent to run as Director to the nominating committee, the nominating committee must accept this person as a candidate.
+All candidates must be members in good standing.
+Candidates will be appointed at least 90 days prior to the annual meeting and must present a biography to be published in the Shorthorn Country by October 1.
+Candidates will be presented to the members by the nominating committee chair at the annual meeting, the President will then ask for nominations from the floor prior to the election.

 ARTICLE IV MEETINGS OF THE ASSOCIATION

-Section 2: Notice of the time and place of the annual meeting of the Association shall be given by the Board of Directors in the Association magazine (Shorthorn Country) at least sixty (60) days prior to said meeting.
+Notice of the time and place of the annual meeting of the Association shall be determined by the Board of Directors and published in the Association magazine (Shorthorn Country) at least sixty (60) days prior to said meeting.
 Said notice shall include notification of all provisions relating to the agenda for said meeting.

-Section 3: The agenda for the annual meeting shall be prepared by the Board of Directors of the Association.
+The agenda for the annual meeting shall be prepared by the Board of Directors.
 Notice of the tentative agenda shall be published together with the notice of the annual meeting of the corporation.
-Said tentative agenda shall be subject to change until 30 days prior to the scheduled annual meeting at which time the agenda shall become final.
-Such final agenda shall be published prior to the annual meeting.
-Any member wishing to have an item placed on the agenda for the annual meeting of the Association shall submit such agenda item(s) to the Board of Directors of the Association prior to thirty (30) days in advance of the annual meeting of the Association.
+Said tentative agenda shall be subject to change up to 30 days prior to the scheduled annual meeting at which time the agenda shall become final.
+The final agenda shall be published in the Shorthorn Country prior to the annual meeting.
+Any member wishing to have an item placed on the agenda for the annual meeting of the Association shall submit such agenda item(s) to the Board of Directors prior to thirty (30) days in advance of the annual meeting of the Association.
 Any such agenda item submitted after said time shall be held over until the next subsequent annual or special meeting of the members of the Association.
 The association will comply with the Missouri state, and federal law regarding nonprofit corporation agenda posting requirements.

 ARTICLE V BOARD OF DIRECTORS

-Section 1: The affairs of the corporation shall be managed by a Board of Directors consisting of nine (9) members elected by the delegates of the Active Members.
+The affairs of the corporation shall be managed by a Board of Directors consisting of nine (9) members elected by the delegates of the members in good standing.
 Such directors shall be members in good standing of the Association and shall own cattle registered with the American Shorthorn Association during their tenures.